 Institutional Review Board (IRB)

-Children’s Minnesota Institutional Review Board meets twice monthly.
+Children’s Minnesota Institutional Review Board meets monthly and is an optional meeting for the PGY1 residents.

 Professional Meetings